achintya-7/AutoReminder-via-WhatsApp/README.md

 # How to setup Appwrite?
 Follow this link: https://appwrite.io/

-# How to setup Twilio
+# How to setup Twilio?
 Follow this link: https://www.twilio.com/whatsapp/pricing/us

 # 📁 Automatic Reminder via WhatsApp